The best local movers for El Paso to Huntsville moves

 - Huntsville’s population is about 64% less than El Paso.

-- Huntsville's public transportation has a score of 2 out of 10 versus El Paso's higher score of 4.
+- Huntsville’s public transportation score of 2 out of 10 is lower than El Paso’s score of 4.

 - Huntsville is less walkable than El Paso with a score of 24 out of 100 vs El Paso’s 40 out of 100.

-- Both Huntsville and El Paso have the same bike-friendliness score of 42 out of 100, meaning Huntsville is about as safe for cyclists as El Paso.
-Typically, cities that have scores of 20 or higher are seen as reasonably safe, though the higher the score, the more safely accessible a city is for bicycling.
+- Both Huntsville and El Paso have similar bike-friendliness scores (42 vs 40), meaning Huntsville is about as safe for cyclists as El Paso.
+Typically, cities with scores of 20 or higher are seen as reasonably safe, though higher scores mean better cycling accessibility.

 - Huntsville’s crime rate is higher than El Paso with a score of 42.55 compared to El Paso’s 32.51.
 This means that Huntsville neighborhoods are safer than 42.55% of all U.S. neighborhoods, and El Paso neighborhoods are safer than 32.51%.